 Reviewing your regulatory compliance practices will help your organization avoid potential legal and financial consequences while building trust with customers and partners.

-Physical security measures are often overlooked in IT audits but play a crucial role in protecting your IT assets.
+Physical security measures are often overlooked in IT audits, but play a crucial role in protecting your IT assets.
 An IT audit should assess the measures in place to secure physical access to your organization's IT infrastructure, including:

 Assessing your physical security controls can help identify potential vulnerabilities in your IT infrastructure's physical protection and implement necessary improvements to safeguard your assets.